firediamond/firediamond.github.io/_posts/2017-11-24-Space-Invaders-Game-lesson-1.md

     <td></td>
   </tr>
   <tr>
-    <td>If I didn’t have to be reminded of something on the board by Mr Keen.</td>
+    <td>If I didn’t have to be reminded of something on the board by Mr Keen. this was about how the ship moved.</td>
     <td></td>
   </tr>
   <tr>